 Himawari-8 Natural Colour RGB for 6 September 2017 06:00 UTC

 If Himawari channel 2.3 micrometer is used instead of VIS0.8, some parts of the cyan colour in the Natural Colour RGB reveal as being water clouds.

 A difficulty may arrise from the fact that snow and ice on the ground show similar cyan colour scales than ice clouds (see green and red arrow in the left hand image).
 In practise, ice clouds are easy to distinguish from the first by their more intense colour and often clumpy appearance.

-Explanation of the colours of ice clouds in the Natural Colour RGB (see also the recipe on the left side):
+Explanation of the colours of ice clouds in the Natural Colour RGB (see also the recipe):

 Radiation mesured by the SEVIRI instrument of MSG in channel 1 (0.6 micron) and channel 2 (0.8 micron) contributes much more to the Natural Colour RGB than radiation measured in channel 3 (1.6 micron).
 Solar radiation is strongly absorbed by snow and ice crystals at 1.6 micrometer while it is strongly reflected in both visible channels at 0.6 and 0.8 micrometer.
 Cyan is resulting from a mixture of blue and green.